Social Media Marketing Blog

 What Is Juneteenth?

-Most people are familiar with the celebration and history behind Independence Day.
+Many people are familiar with the celebration and history behind Independence Day.

 In fact, Black people were not declared free for another 87 years.
 And even still, it took an additional two years beyond Abraham Lincoln’s signing of the Emancipation Proclamation for the last enslaved people to be freed in Galveston, TX.